 In recognition of National School Counseling Week (Feb.
-6 -10) and our way of saying thank you, we will also have fun surprises and giveaways during the event!
+5-9) and our way of saying thanks for all you do, we will also have tons of great giveaways and fun surprises during the event!

 9:00 a.m. – Welcome

-Professor of Psychology, Department of Educational Psychology at Ball State University Teachers College
+Professor of Psychology, Department of Educational Psychology, and Director of the Academic Anxiety Resource Center, Ball State University

 Dr. Cassady is the director of the Academic Anxiety Resource Center (sites.bsu.edu/aarc) and the Research Design Studio (sites.bsu.edu/rds).
 He’s been at Ball State since 1999.
 His areas of expertise include test anxiety, human learning, teacher education, and research design.

-Director of Student Pathways & Opportunities for the Indiana Department of Education
+Director of Student Pathways, Indiana Department of Education

 Ms. Jones is a Proud School Administrator and Professional School Counselor with over twenty years of experience in the field of education.
 She prides herself in being a servant leader who has devoted her life to helping students find their Passion and Purpose and develop a Plan for their future.